LET’S DEMYSTIFY NON-CASH GIFTS!

 About Dana Holt, JD RICP AEP® CAP®

-Dana is an author, charitable gift planning educator, professional speaker, and consultant.
+Dana is an award-winning author, charitable gift planning educator, professional speaker, and consultant.
 She teaches fundraisers how to raise millions more by accessing wealth, not just cash.

 Before starting HOLT Consulting Dana began her career as an estate planning attorney and then spent 13 years at a Fortune 300 Financial Services company.
 She helped wealth advisors all over the U.S. with their most complex cases and taught them how to integrate charitable planning into their practice.